St. John's United Church of Christ

 CORONAVIRUS (COVID-19) RESOURCES

-On Monday, April 12, every Illinois resident age 16 and older became eligible to receive the COVID-19 vaccine.
+Adults and children 12 years and older are now eligible to get vaccinated against COVID-19.
 There is vaccine information available on the Illinois Department of Public Health website, as well as the McHenry County Health Department website (see below).

-Information about the COVID-19 Vaccine from the Illinois Department of Public Health.
+Information about the COVID-19 Vaccine is available from the Illinois Department of Public Health.